Mobile Home Skirting: The Complete Guide (Materials, Installation & Repair)

 Skirting is the panel material that wraps around the base of a manufactured home, sealing the gap between the floor frame and the ground.
 Done well, it does four things:

 - Blocks pests — raccoons, opossums, feral cats, and mice all try to nest under manufactured homes.
-Skirting is the first line of defense.

 - Protects pipes — in Michigan winters, exposed water lines under the home freeze fast.
-Sealed, insulated skirting is the difference between a nuisance and a $6,000 flooded home.

 Mobile home skirting materials: vinyl vs. metal vs. faux stone